 77. What is a congenital diaphragmatic hernia?

-78. A lateral film done in a child with epiglottitis will show what?
+78. The lateral film of a child with epiglottitis will show what?

 It will show a swollen epiglottis blocking the upper airway that looks like a “thumb sign”.

-79. In a child with croup, an AP neck radiograph showing a narrowed subglottic airway looks like what?
+79. In a child with croup, the AP neck radiograph showing a narrowed subglottic airway looks like what?

 It has the appearance of a “steeple sign”.

 80. How is the airway secured in a patient with epiglottitis?

 It is secured via intubation.

 81. Infants with heart disease tend to have what?

 Intercostal retractions on the sides of their bodies.